-Strategic initiative Building and landscape is suitable for the immediate environment and reflect community values.
+Strategic initiative Building and landscape is suitable for the immediate

 Policy Implications Planning Consultation Local Planning Policy.

 Planning and Development (Local Planning Schemes) Regulations 2015 (the Regulations)

 Clause 67 of Schedule 2 of the Regulations sets out the matters to be considered by Council when determining an application for development approval.